LostBeard/SpawnDev.BlazorJS/README.md

 # Callback

 Pass methods to Javascript using the Callback.Create and Callback.CreateOne methods.
-These method use type arguments to set the type expected for incoming arguments (if any) and the expected return type (if any.) async methods are passed as Promises.
+These methods use type arguments to set the types expected for incoming arguments (if any) and the expected return type (if any.) async methods are passed as Promises.

 Pass lambda callbacks to Javascript
 ```cs